Red Harvest (Bloodsimple album)

 Red Harvest is the second and final album by American metal band Bloodsimple, released on October 30, 2007.
-Will Hunt of the band Dark New Day played drums on the album.
-Frontman Tim Williams explained that the title of the album is based on the 1929 book of the same name by Dashiell Hammett.
+Will Hunt played drums on the album as a hired musician, not a full band member.
+Frontman Tim Williams explained how the title of the album is based on the 1929 book of the same name by Dashiell Hammett.

 The song "Dead Man Walking" was included on the soundtrack of the video game WWE SmackDown vs. Raw 2009.